 Homecoming: A family weekend

-Record-breaking crowds returned to campus to celebrate Merrimack’s Homecoming Weekend.
-The two-day event brought together alumni from the class of 2013 right down to the graduating classes of the 1950s as a chance to reconnect with friends and classmates, view the amazing changes on campus, and enjoy a few sporting events.
+Record-breaking crowds of over 7,000 returned to campus to celebrate Merrimack’s Homecoming Weekend.
+The event-packed celebration brought together the College’s newest alumni from the class of 2014 right down to the graduating classes of the 1950s as a chance to reconnect with friends and classmates, share why they are Merrimack Proud, and enjoy a few athletic events.

 The weekend kicked off on Friday with a win by the field hockey team as they took on AIC for a 3-2 score, followed by the Mr. Merrimack Competition, where student contestants entertained a nearly sold-out audience and panel of star judges with their talent, formal wear and interview rounds.
 Jon Roberto ’16, a member of the football team, was ultimately crowned Mr. Merrimack.

 Saturday’s full schedule began with a 5k race organized by sorority Zeta Tau Alpha.
 Race participants, including alumni, students, parents, and friends of the College, wore pink as they ran the campus course, with all proceeds of the race benefiting the American Cancer Society to support breast cancer research.